SamuelSchlesinger/voting/README.md

 preventing double voting, and allowing for public auditability of results without compromising privacy.

+## WARNING

+This library is unaudited and contains experimental cryptography.
+Please do not rely on this in any production environment.

 ## Key Features

 - **Strong Anonymity**: Votes cannot be linked back to the voter's identity,